 - Dates and times

 - Concerns raised

-- · Details of anyone else who has been informed
+- Details of anyone else who has been informed

 This information should be stored in the pupil's child protection file and on SIMs with safety plans and risk assessments being completed with the student and shared with parents/carers.
-These are to be reviewed at regular interviews and staff made aware of students who they need to remain vigilant about.
+These are to be reviewed at regular interviews and staff made aware of students who they need to remain vigilant about via weekly safeguarding briefings and/or email if urgent awareness is required.